Tadoba Tiger Reserve

 Tadoba-Andhari Tiger Reserve:

-Situated in Maharashtra’s Chandrapur district, Tadoba is one of the oldest and best-preserved tiger reserves in India.
-It covers more than 625 sq. km in area, comprising of Tadoba National Park and the Andhari Wildlife Sanctuary.
-The habitats range from bamboo thickets, dry deciduous forests and grassy meadows around the Tadoba Lake.
+Set in Maharashtra’s Chandrapur district, Tadoba is one of the oldest and best-preserved tiger reserves in India, joining the Tadoba National Park with the Andhari Wildlife Sanctuary across more than 625 sq. km.
+The habitat runs from bamboo thickets and dry deciduous forest to the grassy meadows ringing Tadoba Lake.

 Flora: